YashwanthKothakota9/django-myblog/README.md

 `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'`

 - By default, Django checks for the `CSRF token` in all POST requests.
 Remember to include the `csrf_token` tag in all forms that are submitted via `POST`.

+- The `save()` method is available for `ModelForm` but not for `Form` instances since they are not linked to any model.

+- The `{% with %}` template tag is useful for avoiding hitting the database or accessing expensive methods multiple times.